Did you know that The Seaforth Bar and Restaurant not only has great Seafood but a great History too?

 The site on which The Seaforth now stands can be traced back to the original founding of the village.
 Ullapool was established in 1788 as a fishing village by the British Fisheries Society, and the first reference to this site appears on Mr MacLeod of Geanies plan of Ullapool in 1789 as a store of salt, nets and casks.
 The building was completed in that year at a cost of £100.

 It remained largely as a store for the next 160 years as records show.
 In 1912 Kenneth Cameron was using it as a store/coalhouse and described as a block, stone and lime building, slated.
 A smithy was also operating out the back, in a shed of wood and corrugated iron.
 Attached also, was a salmon-boiling house, where the salmon was prepared before despatching south.

-The Seaforth has decided to celebrate it’s great history in Seafood with an annual Festival, using locally sourced, sustainable Seafood.
+The Seaforth has decided to celebrate it’s great history in Seafood with an annual Festival.

 Some of the festival highlights are.
 Build your own Seafood platter, try and taste something new or enjoy any one of our popular Seafood dishes, designed by The Seaforths Head Chef, Jody Keating.
 There will also be Live music during the festival which will includes an Ullapool Piper, the fabulous locally renown Cobalt Tales, The Johnny Cash Duo and a local Violinist.

 There's something for wee ones to, The Seaforth will have face painting, as well as some delicious Seafood dishes designed just for them or they can have a go at building their own dish.

 Over the festival The Seaforth will be raising money for a local charity.
 There will be a raffle in aid of the NW Highlands Dolphin snorkelling kids club, The Seaforth hope’s to raise much needed funds for new equipment for them.